scijs/complex-deriv-fornberg/README.md

 ## Introduction

-This module uses the method of [Fornberg](#references) to compute the derivatives (with error bounds) of a complex analytic function.
-In essence, it uses a Fourier Transform to invert function values into the Taylor Series coefficients, from which computation of the derivative is then trivial.
+This module uses the method of [Fornberg](#references) to compute the derivatives of a complex analytic function along with error bounds.
+The method uses a Fourier Transform to invert function evaluations around a circle into Taylor series coefficients, uses Richardson Extrapolation to improve and bound the estimate, then multiplies by a factorial to compute the derivatives.
+Unlike real-valued finite differences, the method searches for a desirable radius and so is relatively insensitive to the initial radius.

 ## Restrictions